 It’s almost a three-in-one type of service.
 You get access to the general product, which is the knowledge base, but you also get to access an integrated forum system (great for customer feedback), and also a few tools and tips on how to optimize your content, which means that Safeharbor is aware of the search engine optimization benefits that can be had from using such a system!

 I love that Freshdesk is offering their starter plan for free, for up to three agents.
-Basically, it’s not a unique knowledge base system, rather – Freshdesk is a full-scale online support system that incorporates many tools and apps, such as: Helpdesk, Live Chat, Phone Support, and a lot more!
+Basically, it’s not a unique knowledge base system, rather – Freshdesk is a full-scale online support system that incorporates many tools and apps, such as Helpdesk, Live Chat, Phone Support, and a lot more!

-I’m pretty happy with how Freshdesk looks as a final product, and if you’ve been looking to try something new (in regards to customer support), then maybe this is the company to work with.
+I’m pretty happy with how Freshdesk looks like a final product, and if you’ve been looking to try something new (in regards to customer support), then maybe this is the company to work with.

 The guys (literally) behind Helpjuice have been actively working on the site since 2011, and over time, the knowledge base has gained enough reputation and attention to become a household name in the knowledge base market.
-Helpjuice has been (and is) used by many large and corporate online companies, including: Indeed, Walmart, Stanford University, and many more.
+Helpjuice has been (and is) used by many large and corporate online companies, including Indeed, Walmart, Stanford University, and many more.

-Helpjuice is a simple and easy-to-use knowledge base that will answer your customers questions, without them having to email support.
+Helpjuice is a simple and easy-to-use knowledge base that will answer your customer’s questions, without them having to email support.
 We’ll also help you keep your knowledge base up-to-date and better understand customers using our powerful analytics.
 Also, I personally like the fact that Helpjuice lets customers leave feedback, on things they’d like to see covered in the knowledge base.